Prof Abigail Williams

 I have co-written an 'Eighteenth-century grime' song about this with the musician Jonny Berliner called 'Understanding Misunderstanding' which you can listen to here.
 I am also at the early stages of a collaboration with a local games company, using a platform called charisma.ai to create interactive versions of some of Shakespeare’s plays.

 My most recent publication is The Social Life of Books: Reading Together in the Eighteenth-Century Home (Yale, 2017), which explores the rich history of domestic reading and all the ways books have been shared in the past.
 I enjoy, and have benefited from, the connections between my teaching and my research, and am keen to help my students to develop their fullest potential both while they are at St Peter's, and when they leave.

-At St Peter's, I teach undergraduate courses in the period 1640-1832, and the Shakespeare paper.
-In the Faculty, I lecture on Restoration comedy, High and Low Culture, Pope, Swift, Montagu, Behn and Rochester, the history of reading, and on the connections between literature and material culture.
-I teach interdisciplinary courses on eighteenth-century literary and material culture with Dr Jim Harris and Dr Giovanna Vitelli, of the Ashmolean Museum, and I also co-teach a special option on material texts in the Bodleian Library with Professor Adam Smyth.
+At St Peter's, I teach undergraduate courses in the period 1640-1832.
+In the Faculty, I lecture on Restoration comedy, high and low culture, satire, women’s writing, the history of reading, and on the connections between literature and material culture.
+I teach interdisciplinary courses on eighteenth-century literary and material culture with Dr Jim Harris of the Ashmolean Museum, and I also co-teach a special option on material texts in the Bodleian Library with Professor Adam Smyth.

 The Social Life of Books: Reading Together in the Eighteenth-Century Home (Yale, 2017)

 Journal to Stella: Letters to Esther Johnson and Rebecca Dingley, 1710-1713.
 Jonathan Swift, edited by Abigail Williams (CUP, 2013).